EdoCrippaOfficial/PictCtwTranslator/README.md

 # PictCtwTranslator
-Translate files from Pict to CTWedge
+Translates files from Pict to CTWedge

 ### Usage as a standalone Jar
 ```